 Now you have a column that can have a format applied to make your views look awesome, but won’t show up in the information panel!

 See this demoed on the PnP Call (Live from MVP Summit):

 Join the Bi-weekly (every other Thursday) SharePoint Patterns and Practices special interest group for general development call where I will be presenting a new List Formatting Quick Tip on each call!

-Also, come get the full picture in my sessions about List Formatting at SPTechCon in Austin in February, the North American Collaboration Summit in Branson in March, or at the SharePoint Conference in Las Vegas in May:
+Also, come get the full picture in my sessions about List Formatting at the SharePoint Conference in Las Vegas in May, or the European Collaboration Summit in Germany in May: